-Table of Contents 2 ntroduction Process for Testing Laboratories to obtain WRAS Recognition 3 Stage 1 - Contract Review of Laboratory Suitability 3 Stage 2 - Initial Audit 2 Stage 3 - Recognition 5 Stage 4 - Continued Evaluation & Surveillance ( Structure of Surveillance Audits Undertaken by WRAS Appendix A: Example Certificate of recognition
+Table of Contents Introduction Description of the state of the Process for Testing Laboratories to obtain WRAS Recognition 4 Stage 1 - Contract Review of Laboratory Suitability 4 Stage 2 - Initial Inspection Stage 3 - Recognition 5 Stage 4 - Continued Evaluation & Surveillance 6 Structure of Surveillance Inspections Undertaken by WRAS 7 Appendix A - WRAS Price list for Laboratory Recognition (Effective from September 2019) 9 Appendix B: Example Certificates of recognition 10

 WRAS Recognition of Test Laboratories Version Control Version Issue Date Summary of Changes WRAS.Cust-404 20/10/2020 New document to describe the WRAS Laboratory Recognition Ver 1.0 process Ver 2.0 1/4/2021 Document re-issued in the name of the new legal entity: Water Regulations Approval Scheme Limited Ver 3.0 29/06/23 Inclusion of Material Test laboratories Removal of recognition of in-house test laboratories for CE Marking of construction products Update to commitment to provide proficiency trials.
-Expansion of requirements for Secondary Recognition Example recognition certificate added as Appendix A Ver 3.1 29/06/23 Correction of footer Ver 3.2 14/11/23 Removal of duplicate paragraph (#15&36) & Correction of WRAS.Cust-407 to 406 in para #42
+Expansion of requirements for Secondary Recognition Example recognition certificate added as Appendix A Ver 3.1 29/06/23 Correction of footer Ver 3.2 14/11/23 Removal of duplicate paragraph (#15&36) & Correction of WRAS.Cust-407 to 406 in para #42 Ver4 09/07/2025 Para 29 Addition of certificate for recognised secondary labs and clarification of communication of status Appendix B: Revised format of Recognition Certificates Ver5 10/07/2025 Para 13 addition reference to price list in Appendix A Para 29 Addition of certificate for recognised secondary labs and clarification of communication of status Para 39 inclusion of follow-up review in Stage 4 Appendix A: Addition of Price list for Recognition inspections.